tiechengsu/Intro-Hadoop-MapReduce/README.md

 Analyzing Reddit comments:

--subreddit: The subreddit the comment was posted in
+- subreddit: The subreddit the comment was posted in
--author: Username of the comment author
+- author: Username of the comment author
--body: Comment text
+- body: Comment text
--create_utc: UTC timestamp of when the comment was posted
+- create_utc: UTC timestamp of when the comment was posted
--ups: Comment upvotes
+- ups: Comment upvotes
--downs: Comment downvotes
+- downs: Comment downvotes
--gilded: 1 if the user was given Reddit gold for the comment, 0 otherwise
+- gilded: 1 if the user was given Reddit gold for the comment, 0 otherwise
--archived: 1 if the comment was archived, 0 otherwise
+- archived: 1 if the comment was archived, 0 otherwise